Jcbnunez/uvm-fqr/Topics/2.Data Wrangling/Practicum/README.md

 tail -n 50 pycno_genome.fasta
 ## tail -n <nlines> <file>
 ```

-Do we observe something strange? -- recall...
+## Adquiring the gene feature file
 ```
-#chromosome
-pycn_heli.0008
-#location (i.e., position)
-1500000 - 1650000
+cp /netfiles/nunezlab/FQR_files/GeneFeatureFile.gtf
+head -n 10 GeneFeatureFile.gtf
 ```
+Do we observe something strange?  ...
 What is going on?

 ## Emailing the author...

 **You**: Dear author, I am interested in conducting follow up analyses on the genome of *Pycnopodia* that you published in 2018.
-I am interested in extracting  the loci --> pycn_heli.0008:1500000-1650000.
+I am interested in extracting  some loci.
 Yet, when I download the genome from NCBI, the chromosomes are labebled with the standard NCBI genomic nomenclature (JASTWB0100...) and I cannot cross-validate scaffold "pycn_heli.0008".
 Do you have any thoughts about how to cross-validate scaffolds?

 ---
 **Author**: Dear X, my appologies that you are experiencing this road block!
 Our analyses was conducted before the genome was made public using our own chromosome nomenclature.
 Here is a file with the corresponding association of the "pycn_heli" names with the JASTWB ids.